Randy Moss: Sophomore season (1997)

-In the 1997 season, Marshall's first in Division I-A, Moss and Quarterback Chad Pennington were the centerpiece of an explosive offense that led the Thundering Herd to the Mid-American Conference title.
+In the 1997 season, Marshall's first in Division I-A, Moss and quarterback Chad Pennington were the centerpiece of an explosive offense that led the Thundering Herd to the Mid-American Conference title.
 Moss caught 26 touchdown passes that season, at the time a Division I-A record, and was a first-team All-American.

 The first game of the season was on the road against the West Virginia Mountaineers where Marshall lost 42–31.
 The second game of the season saw Moss pick up right where he left off in 1996.
 Facing Army, Moss had five receptions for 186 yards and two touchdowns.
 Against Army, Moss's first touchdown went for 79 yards and the second touchdown marked a career-long of 90 yards.

 A week later, Moss posted his third career 200+ yard receiving game, against Kent State in a 42–17 victory.
 Two weeks after that was his fourth and final 200+ yard game in college, recording 13 catches for 205 yards and a Marshall single-game record of five touchdown receptions against Ball State.

 In the 1997 Ford Motor City Bowl against Ole Miss, Moss added his 26th touchdown of the season on Marshall's first offensive play from scrimmage.
 He streaked down the right sideline and caught an 80-yard touchdown pass from Pennington to tie the score at 7–7.
 NCAA rules at the time did not allow for statistics from bowl games to be combined with regular-season stats, so the touchdown did not officially increase his season touchdown record.
 The two teams traded the lead several times in the fourth quarter before Ole Miss running back Deuce McAllister scored on a 1-yard touchdown run with 31 seconds to play, giving them a 34–31 lead.
 Trying to pull out a last-second win, Pennington connected with Moss on a 40-yard pass on the final play of the game, but he was stripped of the ball as time expired.
 Moss finished the game with six receptions for 173 yards.

 Moss finished his career at Marshall having scored at least one touchdown in all 28 games that he played.
 He won the Fred Biletnikoff Award as the season's outstanding receiver regardless of position, and was a finalist for the 1997 Heisman Trophy, finishing fourth in the balloting.
 He was a Consensus All-American and won MAC Offensive Player of the Year.
-A controversial comment was made by Randy Moss in 1997 at a ceremony at Marshall University where he was commenting in regards to the 1970 plane crash that killed most their football team that the crash "was a tragedy, but it really wasn't nothing big".
+A controversial comment was made by Moss in 1997 at a ceremony at Marshall University where he was commenting in regards to the 1970 plane crash that killed most their football team that the crash "was a tragedy, but it really wasn't nothing big".
 Moss later claimed that the quotes were taken out of context.
-Nate Ruffin, who is a surviving member of the 1970 Football Team, later met with Randy Moss.
+Nate Ruffin, a surviving member of the 1970 football team, later met with Randy Moss.